If you’re like me, you’re probably looking for a reason to mount a TV in your garage.

 Think about the last time you went to your auto mechanic.
 There are tons of diagnostic equipment, computers, and monitors in the garage, exposed to the elements.

-Obviously, you should avoid spilling liquids on your TV.
+Obviously, you should avoid spilling liquids on your garage TV.
 Also, extreme environments like a woodworking shop need extra protection.

 However, a little dust is OK.